jones-lab-tamu/CBASv2/README.md

 </p>
 <p align="center">

-CBAS performs real-time classification using a frozen feature extractor "backbone," the [state-of-the-art DINOv2 vision transformer](https://arxiv.org/abs/2304.07193).
+CBAS performs automated inference using a frozen feature extractor "backbone," the [state-of-the-art DINOv2 vision transformer](https://arxiv.org/abs/2304.07193).
 DINOv2 has been pretrained using a self-supervised approach that is highly generalizable and can be used for a wide variety of classification tasks.
 We have added a joint long short-term memory and linear layer classification model 'head' onto this backbone to classify our behaviors of interest (see below) but, importantly, users can quickly and easily train their own model heads onto the static DINOv2 visual backbone to accommodate their specific behavior classification needs.

 <p align="center">
     <img src=".//assets/clocklab.png" alt="CBAS Diagram" style="width: 300px; height: auto;">
 </p>
 <p align="center">

-The classification and visualization module enables real-time inference on streaming video and displays acquired behavior time series data in real time as actograms that can be readily exported for offline analysis in a file format compatible with ClockLab Analysis, a widely-used circadian analysis software.
+The classification and visualization module enables automated inference on recorded video and displays acquired behavior time series data as actograms that can be readily exported for offline analysis in a file format compatible with ClockLab Analysis, a widely-used circadian analysis software.